Braised Chicken in a Skillet

 1. Step 1:

-How to put out a chicken in a frying pan?
-Take the products from the list.
-Clean the chicken, remove all excess, wash well and dry with paper towels.
-Wash and dry the vegetables well as well.
-Take sour cream of any fat content.
-Instead of sunflower oil, you can use any vegetable oil for frying.
+How do you braise chicken in a skillet?
+Gather the ingredients from the list.
+Trim the chicken, remove anything you don't want, then rinse it well and pat it dry with paper towels.
+Wash and dry the vegetables too.
+Use sour cream at whatever fat level you like.
+You can swap the sunflower oil for any vegetable oil suitable for frying.

 2. Step 2: